Orders for the following week may be placed online.

 -Orders for Manhattan pickup on Wednesday at the Union Square Greenmarket must be placed by 5pm Sunday evening.

--Orders for Brooklyn pickup on Saturday at the McCarren Park Greenmarket must be placed by 5pm Wednesday evening.
+-Orders for Brooklyn pickup on Saturday at the McCarren Park and Fort Greene Greenmarket must be placed by 5pm Wednesday evening.

 The bags your breads come in are lined with a PLA coating.
 Bread can be kept on the counter for two days and the remainder should be sliced, wrapped, and frozen.
 Double-wrap bread in a reusable plastic bag in the freezer to keep bread safe from freezer burn.
 And this way, you can make a toast whenever you desire.

-All of our ingredients are gluten-free but some of our regional grains are processed in a shared facility.
-We bake in a shared kitchen that also processes wheat.
+All of our ingredients are do not inherently contain gluten.
+But some of our regional grains may be grown, processed or shipped alongside gluten-containing grains.
 Therefore we cannot guarantee that there is no contact with wheat.
 Please proceed with caution for your personal sensitivity.
+(For more about our approach to gluten-free baking, please see.)

 Currently we use raw honey in the first stage of fermentation for the sourdough starter.
 (For vegans who do not consume honey we offer other products that are clearly marked).
 There is no dairy used in any of the products.